BDC Hamburger Icon

 Another way to boost email engagement is to ensure the people on your list want to be there.
 The double opt-in email marketing subscription method is an excellent way to ensure your subscribers are genuinely interested in receiving your content.
 With double opt-in email marketing, every subscriber clicks a confirmation link to allow you to email them.

 Being transparent about the opt-out process is also crucial.
-According to the Federal Trade Commission CAN-SPAM Act, every marketing email or newsletter should have a visible, effective way to unsubscribe.
-If you make it hard to opt out, someone could mark you as spam out of frustration or because there is no other option.
+According to the Federal Trade Commission’s CAN-SPAM Act, every marketing email or newsletter should have a visible, effective way to unsubscribe.
+If you make it hard to opt out, someone could mark you as spam out of frustration or because they feel there’s no other option.

 Did You Know?Did you know